-The University of Richmond has an excellent University Police organization; the University is presently one of only a handful of private institutions in the country that has a full service law enforcement agency accredited by the Commission on Accreditation for Law Enforcement Agencies and the International Association of Campus Law Enforcement Administrators.
-We were the first private institution and are currently the longest running university law enforcement agency to be accredited by CALEA and share this distinction with over 600 municipal, state and institutional police agencies nationwide.
+The University of Richmond Police Department is presently one of only a handful of private institutions in the country that has a full-service law enforcement agency accredited by the Commission on Accreditation for Law Enforcement Agencies and the International Association of Campus Law Enforcement Administrators.
+URPD is the first private institution and is currently the longest running university law enforcement agency to be accredited by CALEA and shares this distinction with more than 600 municipal, state and institutional police agencies nationwide.
 The University Police Department will be reaccredited by CALEA for the ninth time in July 2018.
 For more information regarding URPD’s accreditation, contact Lt.
 Eric Beatty at (804) 289-8723 or email@example.com.